Overview Back to top

 How It Works

-• Each Jira project with scheduled issues appears as a collapsible row.
+• Each Jira project with scheduled issues or allocations appears as a top-level row.

-• Hours shown represent the remaining estimate for each person within the project, distributed across the selected period's working days.
+• Hours shown represent the remaining estimate for each person within the project, distributed across the selected period's working days, plus any allocation bookings (see Include allocations below).

 • Date columns reflect the configured scope (day, week, or month).